Maple Syrup Monitoring Program and results

 Overview

 The Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA) administers an annual Maple Syrup Monitoring Program to assess samples of Ontario maple syrup for compliance with Ontario Regulation 119/11 - Produce, Honey and Maple Products (O. Reg.
 119/11) under the Food Safety and Quality Act, 2001 (FSQA).
-Anyone who packs, labels, transports or sells maple syrup in Ontario and who is not federally licenced must comply with this regulation.
+Anyone who packs, labels, transports or sells maple syrup in Ontario and who does not hold a federal licence for that activity, must comply with this regulation (some exceptions apply).

 About the process